Coder-RD/Java_Challenge/README.md

 The **Java HashSet** challenge focuses on storing pairs of strings and determining how many **unique pairs** have been entered so far.

-A `HashSet` is a collection that stores **unique elements**.
-If the same pair is added more than once, the `HashSet` automatically ignores the duplicate.
+A `HashSet` stores unique elements.
+If the same pair is added more than once, the duplicate is automatically ignored.

 For example:

     (john, tom)

-and
+and:

     (john, tom)